felixlopz/hubrise-test-task/content/apps/smood/en/send-orders.md

 Smood sends the following statuses to HubRise:

-- `cancelled`: when the customer cancels the order.
+- `cancelled`: When the customer cancels the order.
-- `in_preparation`: when the status is updated from the restaurant tablet.
+- `in_preparation`: When the status is updated from the restaurant tablet.
-- `awaiting_shipment` and `awaiting_collection`: when the status is updated from the restaurant tablet, depending on the service type.
+- `awaiting_shipment` and `awaiting_collection`: When the status is updated from the restaurant tablet, depending on the service type.
-- `in_delivery`: when a Smood driver picks up the order.
+- `in_delivery`: When a Smood driver picks up the order.
-- `completed`: when the restaurant completes the order on the Smood tablet, or when the driver marks the order as delivered on the mobile app.
+- `completed`: When the restaurant completes the order on the Smood tablet, or when the driver marks the order as delivered on the mobile app.

 Smood always notifies HubRise about the cancellation of an order by sending the `cancelled` status.
 The other statuses are only synchronised if the **Enable automatic sync of status from Smood to HubRise** option is enabled in the [Configuration page](/apps/smood/configuration#synchronisation-settings).